HenrikJoreteg/human-javascript/ch14-conclusion.md

 ## 3. Complimentary Resources

+We've pulled out all of our favorite tools into a toolkit we're calling: Ampersand.js

+"A highly modular, loosely coupled, non-frameworky framework for building advanced JavaScript apps."

+So there's a lot of resources and detailed documentation there.

-- [http://docs.humanjavascript.com](http://docs.humanjavascript.com) – Human JavaScript related documentation site.
+- [http://ampersandjs.com](http://ampersandjs.com) – Human JavaScript related documentation site.
-- [http://resources.humanjavascript.com](http://resources.humanjavascript.com) – Fast searchable directory of hand-picked modules.
+- [http://tools.ampersandjs.com](http://tools.ampersandjs.com) – Fast searchable directory of hand-picked modules.

 ## 4. Open source is a group effort